leah-harrigan/leah-harrigan.github.io/_posts/2020-07-01-What's_Next.md

 A bad dream calls for an awakening.
 The eventual [return to school](https://www.edsurge.com/news/2020-05-27-what-will-schools-do-in-the-fall-here-are-4-possible-scenarios) represents a return to ourselves, and a chance for a new paradigm of how we teach, learn, and interact with awareness.
 It’s the time to equip young people to have conversations about race and economic disparities.
 To bring a powerful social justice lens in and outside of the classroom.
 To help youth practice and apply social emotional learning skills.
 To support them in grappling with some messy questions we’ve been shutting out for too long.

+>*The eventual return to school represents a return to ourselves, and a chance for a new paradigm of how we teach, learn, and interact with awareness.*

 At it’s core, it’s this: Who am I?
 How do I matter?
 How can I help others matter?
 These are the inquiries we need to put in their hands to start the years-long process of rebuilding a society teetering at cliff’s edge.
+#
 Planning for the next school year will be a tall order, and as districts struggle to decide upon the best path forward we’re reminded of what’s most useful during times of critical problem solving.
 Arms shaking, we hold up the mirror to examine the very same things we teach our youth:

  - Self-awareness.
 How are our emotions influencing our behavior and decisions?